The Mean Checkers Machine

 The Mean Checkers Machine is a 1980 video game designed by Lance Micklaus for The Software Exchange for the TRS-80 Level II Model I microcomputer.

 Plot summary

-The Mean Checkers Machine is a computer version of checkers with four levels of difficulty.
+The Mean Checkers Machine is a computer version of checkers with four difficulty levels.

 Reception

 J. Mishcon reviewed The Mean Checkers Machine in The Space Gamer No. 32.
 Mishcon commented that "A super program.
 If you enjoy checkers, I heartily recommend this work."